Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 Informed by attachment theory, child development, mentalisation, mindfulness and compassion, this is a trauma informed approach to enable children to develop self-awareness, self-confidence, self-esteem, communication and social skills, emotional regulation, agency, motivation, resilience and recovery to reach their full potential.

-It is a multi-disciplinary approach sharing influence from youth work, social work, mental health, therapy and education.
-Child Therapeutic Wellbeing Practice recognises the necessity to bespoke the mode of delivery to each individual child's interests in context with awareness of the implications of diversity, adversity and complexity.
+Child Therapeutic Counselors can work in multi-disciplinary teams sharing influence from youth work, social work, mental health, therapy and education.
+Child Therapeutic Counselling recognises the necessity to bespoke the mode of delivery to each individual child's needs in context with awareness of diversity, adversity and complexity.

 Sports, arts, leisure, communications technology, nature and complementary health can be therapeutically enhanced with research informed approaches to child mental health and emotional wellbeing, child protection and safeguarding in professional ethical practice.